scottericpetersen/pro-audio-on-linux/README.md

 Configuration software: wireplumber
 Configuration files: wireplumber.conf

 **Gotcha:** Sometimes programs are installed by other programs.
 This is either because they are dependencies of that program, or because a given package installs multiple applications.
-This can be confusing when looking for conflicting packages or updates to a program where the packagename for said program differs from the program itself.
-An example is the alsa-utils meta package which installs the a ton of programs including aplay, alsamixer, alsactl, amidi, alsa-info, etc.
+This can be confusing when looking for conflicting packages or updates to a program where the package name for said program differs from the program itself.
+An example is the alsa-utils meta package which installs a number of programs including aplay, alsamixer, alsactl, amidi, alsa-info, [etc](https://archlinux.org/packages/extra/x86_64/alsa-utils/)*.

+*Click where it says "View the file list for alsa-utils" under package contents.
+Everything installed to /usr/bin/ is an application.
+Everything installed to /usr/lib/ is a ... library.
+See [here](https://refspecs.linuxfoundation.org/FHS_2.3/fhs-2.3.html) to learn more about where executable programs, libraries, and other software are typically installed on a Linux system.

 # 7. Setup and Getting to Work